sliit-foss/scorekeeper/samples/fools-gold/question.md

 ## Fools Gold

 Within the treacherous waters of the Grand Line, a pirate captain was burying his treasure on a remote island.
-He chose to **set up a digital MySQL chest on port 3307, guarded by a fierce root key of "fools-gold" and a strict limit of 1 connection**.
+He chose to **set up a digital MySQL chest on port 3307, guarded by a fierce root key of "fools-gold" and a strict limit of 2 connections**.

 Just in case this key was lost, he also **created a user account with the username "ace" and the password "firefist"**.
 This key had the ability to unlock the entirety of the treasure.
 The captain was confident that his treasure was safe, but he was wrong.